lavarinimoreira/synthwave-taskify/README.md

 # Synthwave Taskify
 ## Introduction
-This is a simple to-do app built with TypeScript and React.
+A synthwave to-do app built with TypeScript and React.
 It allows users to add, edit, and delete tasks from a list.

 ## Getting Started
 ### Prerequisites